Dharld/clipper.ai/README.md

-ClipForge — Backend scaffold
+Clipper — Backend scaffold

-This repository contains a minimal scaffold for the ClipForge backend using:
+This repository contains a minimal scaffold for the Clipper backend using:

 - FastAPI
 - SQLAlchemy + Alembic (migrations scaffolded)